rabstolaf/bwsys/06_golden-node-configuration.md

 ## 4. NTP

 > The Golden Node will only synchronize its time with the headnode.
+* `$ date` &mdash; this command will show you the date and time
+* `$ sudo rm /etc/localtime` &mdash; will delete the file.
+* `$ sudo ln -s /usr/share/zoneinfo/US/Central /etc/localtime` &mdash; will create another symlink with the same name and link it to `/usr/share/zoneinfo/US/Central`.This should/will fix your timezone to CDT.

 * `$ sudo apt install ntp`
 * Open the `/etc/ntp.conf` file